dotnet/android/Documentation/project-docs/AssemblyStores.md

 an O(n) algorithm, which takes more time as more assemblies are added to the APK/AAB archive.

-An assembly blob, however, needs to be mapped only once and any further operations are merely pointer arithmetic, making the process not only faster but also reducing the algorithm complexity to O(1).
+An assembly store, however, needs to be mapped only once and any further operations are merely pointer arithmetic, making the process not only faster but also reducing the algorithm complexity to O(1).

-# Blob kinds and locations
+# Store kinds and locations

-Each application will contain at least a single blob, with assemblies that are architecture-agnostics and any number of architecture-specific blobs.  dotnet ships with a handful of assemblies that **are** architecture-specific - those assemblies are placed in an architecture specific blob, one per architecture supported by and enabled for the application.
-On the execution time, the Xamarin.Android runtime will always map the architecture-agnostic blob and one, and **only** one, of the architecture-specific blobs.
+Each application will contain at least a single assembly store, with assemblies that are architecture-agnostics and any number of architecture-specific stores.  dotnet ships with a handful of assemblies that **are** architecture-specific - those assemblies are placed in an architecture specific store, one per architecture supported by and enabled for the application.
+On the execution time, the Xamarin.Android runtime will always map the architecture-agnostic store and one, and **only** one, of the architecture-specific stores.

-Blobs are placed in the same location in the APK/AAB archive where the individual assemblies traditionally live, the `assemblies/` (for APK) and `base/root/assemblies/` (for AAB) folders.
+Stores are placed in the same location in the APK/AAB archive where the individual assemblies traditionally live, the `assemblies/` (for APK) and `base/root/assemblies/` (for AAB) folders.

-The architecture agnostic blob is always named `assemblies.blob` while the architecture-specific one is called `assemblies.[ARCH].blob`.
+The architecture agnostic store is always named `assemblies.blob` while the architecture-specific one is called `assemblies.[ARCH].blob`.

-Each APK in the application (e.g. the future Feature APKs) **may** contain the above two assembly blob files (some APKs may contain only resources, other may contain only native libraries etc)
+Each APK in the application (e.g. the future Feature APKs) **may** contain the above two assembly store files (some APKs may contain only resources, other may contain only native libraries etc)

-Currently, Xamarin.Android applications will produce only one set of blobs but when Xamarin.Android adds support for Android Features, each feature APK will contain its own set of blobs.
+Currently, Xamarin.Android applications will produce only one set of stores but when Xamarin.Android adds support for Android Features, each feature APK will contain its own set of stores.
 All of the APKs will follow the location, format and naming conventions described above.

-# Blob format
+# Store format

-Each blob is a structured binary file, using little-endian byte order and aligned to a byte boundary.
-Each blob consists of a header, an assembly descriptor table and, optionally (see below), two tables with assembly name hashes.
-All the blobs are assigned a unique ID, with the blob having ID equal to `0` being the [Index blob](#index-blob)
+Each store is a structured binary file, using little-endian byte order and aligned to a byte boundary.
+Each store consists of a header, an assembly descriptor table and, optionally (see below), two tables with assembly name hashes.
+All the stores are assigned a unique ID, with the store having ID equal to `0` being the [Index store](#index-store)

 Assemblies are stored as adjacent byte streams: